 - All personal property will be taken from you and stored until you get released.

 - You will be allowed to make a phone call in order to get in touch with a member of your family, friend, or bail bondsman.

-- If they expect that you will make bail and be released quickly, you might get to keep wearing your own clothes, if not you you will have to wear a jumpsuit.
+- If they expect that you will make bail and be released quickly, you might get to keep wearing your own clothes, if not you will have to wear a jumpsuit.

 Have you ever been arrested and gone through the jail intake procedure?
 If you have, please tell us how it happened.
 How long did it take?
-What was you treatment like?
+What was your treatment like?
 Can you share any things that might help others to get through the procedure?

 Tell Your Story